kemanedonfack/aws-serverless-web-application/README.md

 ### Setting up an AWS S3 bucket for hosting the web application

-After logging in to the AWS Management Console and navigating to the `Amazon S3` service, you will find the option to create a new S3 bucket.
-Clicking on **Create Bucket** will initiate the process of setting up your bucket for hosting the web application.
+To begin, log in to the AWS Management Console and navigate to the `Amazon S3` service.
+From there, you can create a new S3 bucket by clicking on **Create Bucket**.

 ![1](./images/1.png)

-You will be prompted to provide a unique name for your bucket.
+Pprovide a unique name for your bucket.
 It's important to choose a name that is globally unique within the entire `AWS S3 namespace`.
 This ensures that there are no naming conflicts with existing buckets.
 Select the region where you want to host your web application.

 ![2](./images/2.png)